eucalypto/smol-projects/training-repetition-logger/Readme.md

 Here are some extension ideas:

-### Amend last entry

-Sometimes I mistype the number and want to amend the last entry.

-### Class structure

-Right now, it is one script.
-But if I want to make further extensions, I should split up the logic from the display (current: command line).
-This would allow me to set up a gui later without much hustle.

 ### Gui

 Having a gui would be nice.
 I could offer a number-pad that allows me to insert the rep-number with mouse.